 —Regulation (EU) 2023/1114 on markets in crypto-assets

 MiCA will implement a cohesive legislative framework for Crypto-Assets that applies to all relevant issuers and service providers within the EU.
 Mark notes that there are two competing imperatives with the legislation.
-The legislation must be broad enough to be able to adapt to change as the industry develops and at the same time specific enough to ensure regulatory and legal certainty.
+The legislation must be broad enough to adapt to change as the industry develops and, at the same time, specific enough to ensure regulatory and legal certainty.

 - Electronic Money Tokens (e-Money Tokens) are crypto-assets that purport to maintain a stable value by referencing the value of one official currency.